| Richard

 was charged accordingly he was acquitted and set

+free.
 However Cary was not so lucky, confessing to

 being involved in a number of Highway robberies